An opportunity to deepen your understanding of yoga, expand your skills & open to grace – and learn how to share that with the world.

 Module II: Discover The Skills & Magic Of Teaching

-Develop skillful language skills to weave themes into postural instruction, build class templates, cultivate a deeper understanding of subtle body anatomy as well as Ayurvedic principles, pull inspiration from what you ‘like’ not what you think you should like, learn to navigate your meditations, intuitive vs. planned sequencing, become enticed by yogic mythology and Tibetan Buddhist techniques — learn practical ways to integrate these teachings into a yoga class to make them more meaningful and personal, hone skillful verbal and physical adjustments, one on one group practice and teaching.
+Develop skillful language to weave themes into postural instruction, build class templates, cultivate a deeper understanding of subtle body anatomy as well as Ayurvedic principles, pull inspiration from what you ‘like’ not what you think you should like, learn to navigate your meditations, intuitive vs. planned sequencing, become enticed by yogic mythology and Tibetan Buddhist techniques — learn practical ways to integrate these teachings into a yoga class to make them more meaningful and personal, hone skillful verbal and physical adjustments, one on one group practice and teaching.
 Exceeds daily Yoga Alliance requirements in: Anatomy, philosophy, asana, meditation, pranayama, practicum and ethics.

 Module III: Refining The Art Of Teaching